I recently switched my VPS from Linode to Hetzner. I got more CPU, RAM and storage for less money. Pretty good right?

 /etc/exim4/passwd.client with the a valid mailboxname and password:

-The above configs are what you need to do on your servers.
+The above configs are what you need to do on your Hetzner VPS and your Pi.
 Next, you need to change your SPF records.

 The SPF records tell the receiving mailserver that the sending mailserver is allowed to relay/send mail for a specific domain.

 As you can tell I have multiple domains, so that means editting multiple SPF records.
 Here is what one SPF records looks like.
 This is public information, anyone can (and should) look up your domain SPF records.